Chen Yun: Late opponent of reform

 Chen's theory had been that the market should supplement the plan.
 In the context of radical Maoism this made him seem like a social democratic proponent of market socialism.
 It turned out, however, that Chen meant exactly what he had said.
 He was much less enthusiastic about the market than Deng Xiaoping and Deng's younger colleagues.
 Although in his "secret" pronouncements of 1979 Chen had shown an unusual personal disdain for Mao, he also indicated he shared the late Chairman's worries that China would abandon socialism and revert to capitalism.
+Chen was skeptical regarding the special economic zones (SEZ), viewing them as a non-socialist experiment.
+Chen viewed the development of a socialist market economy as unscientific and unrealistic.

 During the 1980s Chen emerged as the main figure among the more hard-line opponents of reform.
 He supported the vigorous campaign in the early 1980s against the "three kinds of people", a general purge of all those who had been identified with radical factions during the Cultural Revolution.
 He made common cause with conservatives among other Party elders.
 During the reform era Chen refused to meet with foreigners.
-Chen never visited the new Special Economic Zones.
-In a memorial tribute to Li Xiannian, an old colleague from the economic system (and, like Chen, one of the few real proletarians among the first generation of Party leaders), Chen stated that he was not necessarily opposed to everything about the Special Economic Zones.
+Chen never visited the new SEZs.
+In a memorial tribute to Li Xiannian, an old colleague from the economic system (and, like Chen, one of the few real proletarians among the first generation of Party leaders), Chen stated that he was not necessarily opposed to everything about the SEZs.
 While Chen became the moral leader of the conservative opposition to Deng Xiaoping, he did not challenge Deng's personal primacy as head of regime.